Helmet Challan for Bikes in India

 Helmet Fines for Different States in India

 After the amendment in 2019, some states decided on the penalty structure independently.
+The fine for not wearing helmet varies across states.
 Here is a list of challan in different states of the country after the September 1, 2019 amendment:

 State & Union Territories in India | Fine or Challan for Not Wearing Helmet |